outfrenk/pymaginverse/README.md

 - `geomagnetic_field_inversions/field_inversion.py`: contains the `FieldInversion`-class that performs the actual inversion of geomagnetic field data.
 It requires, besides the time vector over which the inversion will take place, an instance of `InputData` as minimum input.

 ## Installation
-The easiest way to get a working set up is using the conda dependency manager, e.g. from [here](https://github.com/conda-forge/miniforge).
+The easiest way to get a working environment set up is using the conda dependency manager, e.g. from [here](https://github.com/conda-forge/miniforge).
 Replacing <env-name> with a name of your choice, you can create a conda environment with all dependencies provided using:
 ```
-conda create --name <env-name> clang cython llvm-openmp "python<=3.11"
+conda create --name <env-name> poetry "python<=3.11"
 ```
-(In order to get the inversion code running, you need to have the Clang compiler and the OpenMP libraries installed.)
+(In order to get the inversion code running, you need to have poetry installed.)

 Then, activate your environment
 ```